-John Owen-Jones stars in The Great British Bake Off Musical at the Noel Coward Theatre in London.
+John Owen-Jones recently starred in The Great British Bake Off Musical at the Noel Coward Theatre in London.

 John Owen-Jones is originally from Burry Port in South Wales, and is a star of the West End and Broadway stage.
 He has released 7 studio albums, worked extensively in theatre and has appeared on television, radio and in concert all over the world.